solarisDigitalAssets/docs/docs/API_Guide.md

 201 Created

 {
-  "id": "bede420fae7624091f337c22f9714fc0wtdr",
-  "account_id": "9c41ec8a82fb99b57cb5078ae0a8b569acct",
-  "state": "PENDING",
-  "reference": "unique-a8e530db9b0e3ba8-blah",
-  "sender": {
-    "amount": "1.00010000"
-  },
-  "receiver": {
-    "address": "3D2oetdNuZUqQHPJmcMDDHYoqkyNVsFk9r",
-    "amount": "1.00000000"
-  },
-  "created_at": "2019-04-02T11:21:40Z",
-  "updated_at": "2019-04-02T11:22:31Z"
+  "transaction_id": "bede420fae7624091f337c22f9714fc0atrx"
 }
 ```

 ## Transfers

+A Transfer is a Transaction of type TRANSFER.
 A Transfer is a transfer of funds from one Account to another within the same Wallet.
 This operation is not reflected externally as a blockchain transaction or any other observable event.

-It can be a Transfer between an end user and a partner Accounts, or a Transfer between two end user Accounts.
+It can be a Transfer between an end customer and a partner Accounts, or a Transfer between two end customer Accounts.

-To issue a Transfer on behalf of the Account holder, the partner creates a new Transfer object and provides a `reference` value, which MUST be unique across all Transfers of this partner and serves as idempotency key.
+To issue a Transfer on behalf of the Account holder, the partner creates a new Transaction of type TRANSFER and provides a `reference` value, which MUST be unique across all Transfers of this partner and serves as idempotency key.

-A Transfer object is created under the originating Account, and a corresponding Transaction is created in both the originating and receiving Accounts.
+A Transaction of type TRANSFER is created under the originating Account debiting the funds, and another Transaction of type TRANSFER is created in the receiving Account crediting the funds.

 See:

 ```
-POST /v1/entities/{entity_id}/accounts/{account_id}/transfers
+POST /v1/entities/{entity_id}/accounts/{account_id}/transactions/transfer
-GET /v1/entities/{entity_id}/accounts/{account_id}/transfers
-GET /v1/entities/{entity_id}/accounts/{account_id}/transfers/{transfer_id}
 ```

 ### Example

 ```
-POST /v1/entities/10ef67dc895d6c19c273b1ffba0c1692enty/accounts/9c41ec8a82fb99b57cb5078ae0a8b569acct/transfers
+POST /v1/entities/10ef67dc895d6c19c273b1ffba0c1692enty/accounts/9c41ec8a82fb99b57cb5078ae0a8b569acct/transactions/transfer

 {
   "reference": "unique-32d57e1d72b9b5fa-blah",
-  "receiver": {
-    "account_id": "e0c7cea27569ba4c59572e4073ee823bacct",
+  "receiver_account_id": "e0c7cea27569ba4c59572e4073ee823bacct",
   "amount": "1.00000000"
-  }
 }
 ```